 If you’re going to spend any time in Asheville, this is the perfect place to call your home base.
-You can get a discount on Biltmore Mansion tickets and all of the city’s fun attractions are just a short trip down the road.
+You can get a discount on Biltmore Mansion tickets (perfect for a romantic getaway) and all of the city’s fun attractions are just a short trip down the road.
 Also, the mountains and all the hiking trails you could want aren’t far either.

 4. Bear Glenn Mountain Resort and Campground

 Bear Glenn Mountain Resort and Campground, located in Spruce Pine, North Carolina, offers a wide variety of sites for RVers.
 You can get full hookup sites or not, and the amenities at the campground are extensive, too.
-There’s also high-quality bathroom and showering facilities, a game room, and playground.
+There are also high-quality bathroom and showering facilities, a game room, and a playground.

 5. Rocky Knob Campground

-No matter where you camp in the Blue Ridge Mountains you’re bound to have a good time.
-This is one of the must-see areas of the country, and if you can’t get into any of these campgrounds, there are plenty more campgrounds to visit that are still quite nice.
+Regardless of where you end up camping along the Blue Ridge Mountains, you’re bound to have a good time.
+This is one of the must-see areas of the country, and if you can’t get into any of these campgrounds, there are plenty of campgrounds to visit that are still quite nice.

 Have you visited the Blue Ridge Mountains?
 What did you think?
 Where did you stay?
 Leave a comment below!